jingtingdai/64bits-RPi-Cluster-for-Systems-for-Data-Science/Hive/Exercises/classwork.md

 ```
 You can stop the interface by typing in
 ```
-EXIT;
+!exit
 ```

 You are now ready to do the exercises.
-Do not forget to stop the shell you started in step 2. with `EXIT;` and to shut down the Hadoop containers, once you are done with the exercises, by calling
+Do not forget to stop the shell you started in step 2. with `!exit` and to shut down the Hadoop containers, once you are done with the exercises, by calling
 ```
 cd /opt/Hadoop/sbin
 ./stop-all.sh